noisyboiler/wampy/docs/a_wampy_application.rst

 Here the method decorated by @callee is a callable remote procedure.
 In this example, it also acts as a Caller, by calling another remote procedure and then returning the result.

-And the method decorated by @subscribe implements the Subscriber Role, and when it receives an Event it then acts as a Publisher, and publishes a new message to a topic.
+And the method decorated by @subscriber implements the Subscriber Role, and when it receives an Event it then acts as a Publisher, and publishes a new message to a topic.

 Note that the ``call`` and ``publish`` APIs are provided by the super class, ``Client``.